(1) Statewide opacity standard.

-(1) A person shall not cause or allow emission of a smoke plume from any solid fuel burning device to exceed an average of twenty percent opacity for six consecutive minutes in any one-hour period.
+(a) A person must not cause or allow emission of a smoke plume from any solid fuel burning device to exceed an average of twenty percent opacity for six consecutive minutes in any one-hour period.

-(2) Statewide opacity standard.
-An authority shall not adopt or enforce an opacity level for solid fuel burning devices that is more stringent than the statewide standard.
+(b) A local air authority must not adopt or enforce an opacity level for solid fuel burning devices that is more stringent than the statewide standard.

-(3) Test method and procedures.
+(2) Test method and procedures.
 Methods and procedures specified by the EPA in "40 C.F.R.
-60 Appendix A reference method 9 - VISUAL DETERMINATION OF THE OPACITY OF EMISSIONS FROM STATIONARY SOURCES" as amended through July 1, 1990, shall be used to determine compliance with subsection (1) of this section.
+60 Appendix A reference method 9 - VISUAL DETERMINATION OF THE OPACITY OF EMISSIONS FROM STATIONARY SOURCES" as amended through July 1, 1990, must be used to determine compliance with subsection (1) of this section.

-(4) Enforcement.
-Smoke visible from a chimney, flue or exhaust duct in excess of the opacity standard shall constitute prima facie evidence of unlawful operation of an applicable solid fuel burning device.
+(3) Enforcement.
+Smoke visible from a chimney, flue or exhaust duct in excess of the opacity standard constitutes prima facie evidence of unlawful operation of an applicable solid fuel burning device.
 This presumption may be refuted by demonstration that the smoke was not caused by an applicable solid fuel burning device.
 The provisions of this requirement shall:

 (a) Be enforceable on a complaint basis.